betterscientificsoftware/bssw.io/CuratedContent/2023-02-Inclusivescientificmeetings.md

 <!-- deck text start -->

-The Guide to Inclusive Scientific Meetings, created by the organization "500 Women Scientists" (formed in 2016), supports planners and managers in designing for successfuly inclusive scientific meetings.
+The Guide to Inclusive Scientific Meetings,  supports planners and managers in designing for successfuly inclusive scientific meetings.

 <!-- deck text start -->